Building Strong Bodies: Becoming a Physical Therapist

 Strong Communication: Physical therapists must possess excellent communication skills to effectively interact with patients, their families, and other healthcare professionals.
 The ability to explain complex medical concepts in simple terms and actively listen to patients’ concerns is crucial for providing high-quality care.

 Empathy and Compassion: Physical therapy often involves working with individuals who are in pain or experiencing limitations in their physical abilities.
-Being empathetic and compassionate towards patients can help create a supportive and environment, enhancing the healing process.
+Being empathetic and compassionate towards patients can help create a supportive and comforting environment, enhancing the healing process.

 Physical Stamina: Physical therapists are often required to assist patients in performing exercises or undergoing rehabilitation treatments.
 They must have the physical stamina to stand for long periods, lift and move patients, and demonstrate exercises without getting fatigued.